Special effects of Terminator 2: Judgment Day: John's foster parents

-The scene in which the T-1000 impersonates John's mother Janelle Voight (Jenette Goldstein) and kills her husband Todd (Xander Berkley) by stabbing him through the mouth, was the first scene filmed.
+The scene in which the T-1000 impersonates John's mother Janelle Voight (Jenette Goldstein) and kills her husband Todd (Xander Berkley) by stabbing him through the mouth was the first scene filmed.
 The scene was accomplished using a mixture of CGI and practical effects.
-The Winston crew had thought the effect would be among the film's easiest to accomplish, but it ended up being one of the more difficult due to the practicalities of building a practical blade-arm blended into Goldstein's shoulder.
-In particular, when the sculpted arms were vacumetalized, every flaw and imperfection in its surface became obvious.
-They eventually determined that the arm would need to be machined to create a better product, but even so, the machined versions still had flaws and seams that made painting the transition from the metallic blade to the human skin difficult; it required many revisions to achieve the right result.
+The Winston crew had thought the effect would be among the film's easiest to accomplish, but it ended up being one of the more difficult due to the practicalities of building a blade-arm blended into Goldstein's shoulder.
+In particular, when the sculpted arms were vacuum metalized, every flaw and imperfection in its surface became obvious.
+They eventually determined that the arm would need to be machined to create a better product.
+Even so, the machined versions still had flaws and seams that made painting the transition from the metallic blade to the human skin difficult; it required many revisions to achieve the right result.

 Different sword arms were made based on a cast of Goldstein's arm.
 The Winston crew developed a bladed arm, made from ABS plastic and fiberglass, that was attached at Goldstein's shoulder while she held her own arm behind her back.
 It was flesh-toned at the top and gradually transitioned into a chrome blade.
-It was designed to be to thin to contain a human arm to enhance the effect. one was straight with a handle on the arm-end allowing puppeteers to manipulate it during a full pan of the blade off-camera when it is pulled out of Berkley's mouth.
+It was designed to be thin enough to contain a human arm to enhance the effect.
+One version was straight with a handle on the arm-end, allowing puppeteers to manipulate it during a full pan of the blade off-camera when it is pulled out of Berkley's mouth.
 A separate version of the bladed arm was made with a bent elbow for the subsequent shot where the T-1000/Janelle pivots the arm while observing it transforming back into a normal arm.
 CGI was used to transition the blade back to a human arm.
-Goldstein mimed looking at the transition taking place before her, but the arm actually belonged to a different woman and was filmed later against a bluescreen as this was deemed easier than having to digitally manipulate Goldstein's arm in the scene itself.
+Goldstein mimed looking at the transition taking place before her, but the arm was actually filmed later against a bluescreen using a different actress, as this was deemed easier than digitally manipulating Goldstein's arm in the scene itself.
 Model Interp helped with the transition, and the effect was enhanced by adding reflections of Goldstein to the blade.
-Goldstein was assisted with a puppeteer positioned behind her, wearing a black shroud but they appeared in some of the shots between her legs.
-Doug Chiang used photoshop to replace the puppeteer with a clean plate shot for this purpose.
+Goldstein was assisted by a puppeteer positioned behind her, who wore a black shroud and appeared in some of the shots between her legs.
+Doug Chiang used Photoshop to replace the puppeteer with a clean plate shot for this purpose.